dandan154/IndustrialTeamProject/README.md

 This Guide will get anyone up and running.
 Our repository includes a website to show you how our plugin works and some of its features.
 #### Setup
-Clone this repository and make this the root of your project. navigate to the following in your web browser;
+Clone this repository and make this the root of your project. navigate to the following in your web browser:

     http://path/to/root/website/